nilarmstrong/nilarmstrong.github.io/_posts/2021-12-06-code-auditing.md

   - **working process**
     Function works according to GC Object's type
-    1.LUA_VLNGSTR is Lua string long and it colors any color to black.
+    1.LUA_VLNGSTR is Lua string long, and it colors any color to black.
     2.LUA_VUPVAL is similar to external local variable
         if upvalue is open color gray
         if upvalue is closed color black
-    3.LUA_VUSERDATA is Lua Userdata and it sets color black
+    3.LUA_VUSERDATA is Lua Userdata, and it sets color black
-    Also function binds LUA_VTABLE, LUA_VTHREAD,... into graylist using linkobjgclist to make it as list to check latertime.
+    Also function binds LUA_VTABLE, LUA_VTHREAD,... into graylist using linkobjgclist to make it as list to check later time.

   - **arguments**
     global_State